Italian Open FAQ

 Our Category 1 seats are located within seven rows of the court in the Italian Open Club section of the Center Court.

 Yes.
-We’re happy to arrange court time for you in Rome; you can also purchase a custom package with a tennis clinic included.
+We’re happy to arrange court time for you in Rome.

 You will be seated in different locations throughout your time at the Italian Open.
 Don’t worry, though—they’ll be a variety of the best possible locations in our courtside sections.